mjstahl/lavascript/extract.js.md

+# extract.js.md

 We want to emulate how [Literate CoffeeScript](https://coffeescript.org/#literate) works as close as possible.
 Thankfully with the right markdown library it is fairly simple to get an initial version up and running.

     const marked = require('marked')
     const os = require('os')

+Since we are at the top level of the source tree, we will assume that of the destination folder as well.
+But that means that the project's `package.json` will be in a parent directory as opposed to a peer file.

     const pkg = require('../package.json')